Jussivan/HTML_Games/README.md

-# Whack-a-Mole
+# HTML Games

-The Whack-a-Mole game made in HTML, CSS, and JavaScript.
+Browser Games made using HTML, CSS and JavaScript.